aquaMetrics/rict/CONTRIBUTING.md

 3. On the README document (displayed on the repo in github) are the 'build' badge icons - these indicate that all tests are running correctly in the cloud.
 4. The first build badge: [![R-CMD-Check](https://github.com/aquaMetrics/rict/actions)](https://github.com/aquaMetrics/rict/actions) links to the Github actions page.
 5. Click this icon and go to the this Github actions page, select the most recent 'R-CMD-Check' build, and then select the 'Artifacts' tab.
-6. Within the Artifacts tab download the Windows binary package for example rict-1.0.0.zip (note, the version number will be higher than this example).
+6. Scroll down to Artifacts section and click on windows-latest(3.5) link to download binary package.
 7. Next, on your local file system, create an empty folder called `support-files` and then zip (compress) this folder to give: `support-files.zip`.
-8. Add the rict-1.0.0.zip into the `support-files.zip` folder.
+8. Within the windows-latest(3.5) folder zip compress the 'rict' folder and add this `rict.zip` into the `support-files.zip` folder.
-9. Within Azure ML Studio, upload the `support-files.zip` file - this will replace the pre-existing `support-files.zip`.
+9. Within Azure ML Studio, upload the `support-files.zip` file as a dartaset - this will replace the pre-existing `support-files.zip`.
 10. Connect the new version of the support-files.zip to all experiments needing to be updated.

 #### All Done! ☺